-Are you looking for some multisyllabic word activities that will help your student practice decoding and breaking up difficult words?
-On today’s post I am going to share with you my favorite multisyllabic word activities that are really easy, fun and involve a lot of movement.
+Are you looking for some multisyllabic word activities that will help your student practice reading and spelling difficult words?
+Here are some of my favorite multisyllabic word activities that are really great practice and involve a lot of movement.

 Use Stacking Blocks